How to deposit a check with mobile check deposit

-If you’re not yet living the mobile-banking life, you may have some questions, such as how to make a mobile check deposit.
+If you’re not yet living the mobile-banking life, you may have some questions, such as how to deposit a check with a mobile check deposit.

 What is mobile deposit?